laziest-coder/fastapi-service-blueprint/README.md

-# How to use the blueprint
+# About the repository
-This blueprint has been developed to boost development of microservices.
+This repository has been developed to boost development of microservices in [Python FastAPI Framework](https://fastapi.tiangolo.com/).
 You can extend from it and do not worry about basic staffs like dockerizing app, make files, loggers and etc.

 ## TLDR